PatrikBacko/Rubiks_cube_solver/README.md

 # **Rubiks cube solver**
-Implementation of Rubiks cube solver in Haskell
+Implementation of Rubik's cube solver in Haskell

 ## **Representation of a Cube**
 We have defined types and data structures: